-The time periods for energy savings and coincident peak demand savings were chosen to best fit the seasonal avoided cost patterns for electric energy and capacity that were used for the energy efficiency program cost effectiveness purposes.
+The time periods for energy savings and coincident peak demand savings were chosen to best fit the Act 129 requirements, which reflects the seasonal avoided cost patterns for electric energy and capacity that were used for the energy efficiency program cost effectiveness purposes.
 For energy, the summer period May through September was selected based on the pattern of avoided costs for energy at the PJM level.
 In order to keep the complexity of the process for calculating energy savings benefits to a reasonable level by using two time periods, the knee periods for spring and fall were split approximately evenly between the summer and winter periods.

-For capacity, the summer period June through August was selected to match the highest avoided costs time period for capacity.
-The experience in PJM has been that nearly all system peak events occur during these three months.
-Coincidence factors are used to energy efficiency factors on peak demand.
+For capacity, the summer period June through September was selected to match the period of time required to measure the 100 highest hours of demand.
+This period also correlates with the highest avoided costs time period for capacity.
+The experience in PJM has been that nearly all of the 100 highest hours of an EDC's peak demand occur during these four months.
+Coincidence factors are used to determine the impact of the energy efficiency measures on peak demand.
+[Note: comments added to align the TRM with Act 129 implementation order]